-Engrossed Substitute House Bill (ESHB) 2687, the operating budget, was enacted effective July 1, 2008.
+2009 the obligated parent did not provide health insurance coverage, could include a (continued) monthly payment toward the premium paid by the other parent or the state for coverage for the child.
+The court could waive the coverage requirement for one parent under appropriate circumstances.
+The requirement to contribute a parent's proportionate share of uninsured medical expenses could not be waived for either parent.
+This bill became effective October 1, 2009.
+2008 Engrossed Substitute House Bill (ESHB) 2687, the operating budget, was enacted effective July 1, 2008.
 Section 207 of the budget: (1) provided a 3% grant increase to TANF/CEAP households for increased housing costs; (2) increased the gross income limit for Basic Food eligibility to 200% FPL; and (3) provided five additional SSI Facilitators for the General Assistance program.
 Senate Bill (SB) 6950 provided a limited waiver or suspension of statutory obligations during officially declared emergencies.
 Section 201 expanded eligibility for Consolidated Emergency Assistance Program (CEAP) benefits to individuals without children during a Governor-declared state of emergency.
 The Bill provided the foundation for the Disaster Cash Assistance Program.

-Substitute Senate Bill (SSB) 5244 was enacted authorizing statutory changes needed to implement child support provisions of the federal Deficit Reduction Act of 2005.
-These included limiting child support assignment to the months that the family received TANF and "pass through" to the family of up to \$100 per month for one child and \$200 per month for two or more children - "pass through" must be disregarded as income for the TANF program.
+2007 Substitute Senate Bill (SSB) 5244 was enacted authorizing statutory changes needed to implement child support provisions of the federal Deficit Reduction Act of 2005.
+These included limiting child support assignment to the months that the family received TANF and "pass through" to the family of up to \$100 per month for one child and \$200 per month for two or more children.
+"Pass through" must be disregarded as income for the TANF program.
 Both these provisions become effective October 1, 2008.
 The bill also required DSHS to pursue enforcement of medical support against either or both parents.

-2007 (cont.)

 Second Substitute Senate Bill (2SSB) 6016 was enacted allowing a parent to be exempt from WorkFirst participation requirements while a child was under 12 months old, but limiting the exemption to 12 months in the parent's lifetime (the federal limit).
-The bill allowed DSHS to require the parent to participate in part-time mental health, alcohol or drug treatment, domestic violence services, or parenting education or skills training during the exemption period if indicated by an assessment.
+The bill allowed DSHS to require the parent to participate in parttime mental health, alcohol or drug treatment, domestic violence services, or parenting education or skills training during the exemption period if indicated by an assessment.
 Parenting skills training could now include voluntary home visitation services, if available.
 Substitute Senate Bill (SSB) 5830 directed DSHS to work with the Washington Council for the Prevention of Child Abuse and Neglect (WCPCAN), Department of Health, Department of Early Learning, and Family Policy Council to coordinate or consolidate home visitation services for children and families.
-These services were now required to address risk-factors for child abuse and neglect and poor education outcomes for children, including family poverty and lack of parental education and job skills.
+These services were now required to address risk factors for child abuse and neglect and poor education outcomes for children, including family poverty and lack of parental education and job skills.

-Second Substitute House Bill (2SHB) 1088 required DSHS to collaborate with county juvenile court administrators and the Juvenile Rehabilitation Administration to conduct expedited medical determinations and restore medical assistance on release for youth confined in a JRA or county-run juvenile detention facility.
+Second Substitute House Bill (2SHB) 1088 required DSHS to collaborate with county juvenile court administrators and the Juvenile Rehabilitation Administration to conduct expedited medical determinations and restore medical assistance upon release for youth confined in a JRA or county-run juvenile detention facility.
 Youth to be served were any who received medical assistance prior to entering the institution or detention facility or who were "likely to be eligible upon release."